Knowledge Series: What is the need for AML and KYC? How is it Monitored?

 - Continuous Monitoring mitigates risk as ongoing monitoring of the customer and their transactions will identify financial oversights in transactions if any.

-An example of KYC according to the Government of India, is the requirement of six Officially Valid Documents as a proof of identity, like Passport, Driving License, Voters Identity Card, Pan Card, Aadhaar Card and NREGA Job Card.
+An example of KYC according to the Government of India, is the requirement of six Officially Valid Documents as proof of identity, like Passport, Driving License, Voters Identity Card, Pan Card, Aadhaar Card and NREGA Job Card.

 What is AML?

 Anti Money Laundering like KYC is also a set of procedures and regulations that have come into existence to eliminate any illegal actions used to generate income.
 AML essentially targets activities that include any trade of illegitimate goods, market manipulation, tax evasions and corruption of public funds.
 It also includes any act or effort to hide the aforesaid activities.
-Illegal activities generate illegal income that further needs to be cleaned, money launderers use series of steps to create a mirage, such that it seems the money is sourced legitimately.
+Illegal activities generate illegal income that further needs to be cleaned, money launderers use a series of steps to create a mirage, such that it seems the money is sourced legitimately.

-The onus of identifying any potential risk factors is on financial institutions who issue a credit to customers.
+The onus of identifying any potential risk factors is on financial institutions that issue a credit to customers.
 They need to ensure that the finances are not being used as a part of any money laundering scheme.
 Financial institutions should not only follow the AML laws but should also guide their customers on it.

 Both KYC and AML monitoring is the financial institution's responsibility.
-Monitoring differs in the jurisdiction and is country specific.
-Since the risk of noncompliance is very genuine, there is an increased business pressure on financial institutions to be compliant on AML and KYC.
+Monitoring differs in the jurisdiction and is country-specific.
+Since the risk of non-compliance is very genuine, there is an increased business pressure on financial institutions to be compliant on AML and KYC.